allegheny-college-cmpsc-100-fall-2024/exquisite-corpse/README.md

 ## Group Repository

 This repository allows you to combine your group's trinkets into a single Canvas.
 You will present this Canvas to the class during the two presentations.

+> [!NOTE]
+> To make the animation continuous, allow trinkets to load on their own (do not click "Run" on the Canvas).

 ### Instructions